JamieB92/portfolio-project-three/README.md

 ### Restart

-* Is the user able to enter restart and the game restarts ?
+* Is the user able to enter restart and the game restarts?
     * Yes, the user is able restart the game.
     * I have tested this by entering restart and seeing the game restart.

-* Does the resart function keep the username?
+* Does the restart function keep the username?
     * Yes, the user is able to keep their name after restart has been called.
     * I have tested this by enter restart and see the name entered still in the hud.

-* Does the Position of the player reset ?
+* Does the position of the player reset?
     * Yes, the players position resets.
-    * I have tested this by restarting the game and starting back at the Cryo deck.
+    * I have tested this by restarting the game and starting back at the Cryo Deck.

-* Does the contents of the backpack reset?
+* Do the contents of the backpack reset?
     * Yes, the user starts with an empty backpack when the function is called.
-    * I have tested this by having items in the back pack, entering restart and getting back to the hud with no items.
+    * I have tested this by having items in the backpack, entering restart and getting back to the hud with no items.

-* Does the console clear after restart has been entered ?
+* Does the console clear after restart has been entered?
-    * Yes the user sees the intro screen again, once the user is in the game there is no previous commands left.
+    * Yes the user sees the intro screen again, once the user is in the game there are no previous commands left.
     * I have tested this by restarting the game after playing.

 ### Exit